dymodi/dymodi.github.io/Blog/MLfolds/course-note/Machine-Learning.md

 date: 22/05/15
 ---

-This is a learning note of ["Machine Learning "](https://www.coursera.org/learn/machine-learning) from Andrew Ng.
+This is a learning note on ["Machine Learning "](https://www.coursera.org/learn/machine-learning) from Andrew Ng.

 ## Week 1 Introduction